 Yellow Dust (1936)

-Yellow Dust (1936) posterRichard Dix is Bob Culpepper, a college-educated man from the East who saves an old prospector named Solitary who’s under attack by claim jumpers.
-Together, they find a rich vein and become partners.
+Yellow Dust (1936) posterRichard Dix is Bob Culpepper, a college-educated man from the East.
+He saves an old prospector named Solitary who’s under attack by claim jumpers.

 But their attempt to file the claim is interrupted by a meeting with a pretty young singer named Nellie Brian (Leila Hyams).
 The stage she’s aboard is robbed.
-Culpepper and Solitary chase off the bandits, but not before the stage driver is wounded and the outlaws have made off with Nellie’s prized necklace.

 Next stop: Gold Town, where saloon owner Jack Hanway also takes an interest in his new singer.
 Problem is, she’s smitten by Culpepper and his heroics during the stage robbery.
-So Hanway has his henchmen stage a pretend holdup.
-This time, he’s the hero and Nellie’s stolen necklace is found in Culpepper’s pocket.

 Oh, Hanway has another motive.
 He’s heard about the gold mine thanks to Solitary’s drunken ramblings, and he wouldn’t mind taking that off Culpepper’s hands, too.